UMWEDU/umw-directory-syndication/readme.txt

 **By Username**

-If you have the employee's SAM Account Name (Banner/AD username), you can retrieve information about the employee by using a URL in the structure of `/wp-json/wp/v2/employee/username/`
+If you have the employee's NetID, you can retrieve information about the employee by using a URL in the structure of `/wp-json/wp/v2/employee/username/[username]` (where you replace `[username]` with the user's NetID)

 _This is a route that is registered and set up through this plugin._